 Figure 9.
 Instruction error per operating time in the evaluation test.

 The average operation time under condition (a), with no time limit, was 6.2 s.
-When the operation time was limited, the indication error decreased rapidly with the increase in the time limit from 2 to 3 s.
-When the time was greater than 4 s, this error remained almost constant, regardless of the time taken.
-This suggests that the operation with the 3D head pointer itself was already completed by 4 s.
+When the operation time was limited, the indication error decreased rapidly with the increase in time limit from 2 to 3 s.
+When the time was greater than 4 s, this error remained almost constant regardless of the time taken.
+This suggests that the operation with the 3D head pointer itself had already been completed by 4 s.

 Maximum arm sway

-Regarding the six participants in group 1, their maximum arm sway was measured from the movement of the VIVE controller while standing upright and compared to the maximum arm sway when the 3D head pointer was manipulated in condition (a).
+The maximum arm sway of the six participants in group 1 was measured from the movement of the VIVE controller while standing upright and compared to the maximum arm sway when the 3D head pointer was manipulated in condition (a).
 The results are presented in Figure 10.